lexermal/se-learning-assistant/README.md

 - Read whole books(ebook or pdf) with this plugin and continue whenever (AI can read out page and shows text in swedish, user simply continues)
 - AI explains a topic based on a topic (eg swedish history or christmas traditions)
 - SilentReading: Story length is adjustable
+- Flashcard training: Think about something that keyboard navigation is possible from the beginning for showing cards (setting focus on iframe does not work.
+Maybe via postmessage or button saying activate keyboard which does nothing but setting the focus on the iframe)

 ### Other enhancements
 - Proper editor for flashcards (add page and toolbar) Drill.js